openstack/openstack-manuals/doc/common/glossary.rst

 .. glossary::

-   IaaS

-      Infrastructure-as-a-Service.
-IaaS is a provisioning model in which an organization outsources physical components of a data center, such as storage, hardware, servers, and networking components.
-A service provider owns the equipment and is responsible for housing, operating and maintaining it.
-The client typically pays on a per-use basis.
-IaaS is a model for providing cloud services.

    Icehouse

       The code name for the ninth release of OpenStack.
 The design summit took place in Hong Kong and Ice House is a street in that city.

-   ICMP

-      Internet Control Message Protocol, used by network devices for control messages.
-For example,
-      :command:`ping` uses ICMP to test
-      connectivity.

    ID number